ConorCullen/Portfolio/README.md

 ## Emergence of Segregation in Networks

 A second year mathematical modelling group project based on different types of networks and measuring segregation through Markov chain convergence.
 The project mark given was a First Class at 75% but I achieved a mark of 86% for my significant contributions.
 The code made for the mathematical model is included in both the appendix of the report and separate files.
+For this project I was introduced to building networks in Python using the Numpy and NetworkX packages.